 Fill in fork oil and assemble the fork (see below).
 Degrease the screws on the brake caliper and apply Loctite 243.
 Mount the brake caliper and tighten to 20 Nm.
 Mount brake line and holding clamp.

-Insert fork legs in the fork stabilizers (projection as previously noted) and tighten clamping screws to 15 Nm.
+Insert fork legs in the fork stabilizers (projection as previously noted) and tighten clamping screws to 20 Nm (top) and 15 Nm (bottom).

 Mount front wheel (see chapter: mounting the front wheel).